top of page

 They are different, a deity and a human, and their marriage is untraditional.
 However, their love is pure and sincere and impresses everyone in heaven.

-A long time later, the Queen of Heaven was finally moved by their love and allowed them to meet on the 7th of July of the Chinese Traditional Calendar once year.
+A long time later, the Queen of Heaven was finally moved by their love and allowed them to meet on the 7th of July of the Chinese Traditional Calendar once a year.

-But the Milky Way is already there.
 Hence, tens of thousands of magpies would form a bridge for this beloved couple to reunite on that day.

 Niu Lang and Zhi Nv's meeting on Qixi Festival, by Snow Fish